 - smooths awkward sentence structure and fixes improper word usage;

-- amends and makes consistent the style and formatting, such as capitalization, use of italics, and the notation of numbers;
+- makes consistent the style and formatting, such as capitalization, use of italics, and treatment of numbers;

-- points outs—but does not correct—structural and organizational problems;
+- points outs—but does not correct—structural and tonal issues;

 - could include basic fact checking; and